kensanata/just-halberds/Just-Halberds.md

 they control.

 1. a name
-2. a profession
+2. an occupation
-3. a skill
+3. a particular skill
 4. a special ability

-A profession is something anybody could have learned in their youth: tinker, tailor, soldier, spy.
-A skill is something could learn as part of their adventuring life style: sword fighting, hunting, fishing.
-A special ability is something you could learn from a master in the
-game: a spell, a special technique.
+An occupation is something general that anybody can do.
+What did you do before embarking on adventure?
+A tinker, a tailor, a soldier, a spy?
+A particular skill is something you have trained well and that other people know you for: sword fighting, hunting, singing.
+A special ability is something you have learned from a master in the game: a spell, a special technique.

-After every game session, the referee might add a new skill or a new special ability to one of the characters.
-If you kept trying to ride a horse, you might the riding skill.
-If you kept trying to punch people, you might learn the boxing skill.
-If you asked the elves to teach how to sing their songs, you might get the special ability to sing songs of sadness.
-If you asked the treasure hunter to teach you a new spell, you might get the new special ability to shoot icicles.
+After every game session, the referee may pick one character and grant them a new skill or a new special ability, depending on the events that took place.
+If you kept trying to punch people, you might have learned the boxing skill.
+If you asked the elves to teach you a song, you might get the special ability to sing their song of sadness.
+If you asked the treasure hunter to teach you a new spell, you might learn how to shoot icicles from your fingertips.

 ## Rolling dice